Mei-mei Berssenbrugge: Sphericity

 Sphericity was published by Kelsey Street Press in 1993, and was her second collaboration with Richard Tuttle.
 The first edition of Sphericity was limited to 2000 copies, with the first 50 signed by Berssenbrugge and Tuttle and hand-colored by Tuttle.
 The book consists of six long poems, all with several numbered stanzas: "Ideal"; "Size"; "Combustion"; "Sphericity"; "Experience"; and "Value".

 Endocrinology

 Endocrinology is an artists' book poem made in collaboration with visual artist Kiki Smith.
 Forty copies were produced by Universal Limited Art Editions from a maquette made by Berssenbrugge and Smith.
 The Kelsey Street Press edition, a facsimile of the original book, was limited to 2,000 copies, with the first 60 signed and numbered.

+Personal life

+Berssenbrugge is married to the painter Richard Tuttle, with whom she has frequently collaborated.